bitextor/bicleaner-ai/README.md

 * positional arguments:
   * `input`: Tab-separated files to be classified (default line format: `URL1 URL2 SOURCE_SENTENCE TARGET_SENTENCE [EXTRA_COLUMNS]`, tab-separated).
 When input is -, reads standard input.
   * `output`: Output of the classification (default: standard output).
 When output is -, writes standard output.
-  * `metadata`: Training metadata (YAML file), generated by `bicleaner-train` or [downloaded](https://github.com/bitextor/bicleaner-data/releases/latest) as a part of a language pack.
+  * `metadata`: Training metadata (YAML file), generated by `bicleaner-ai-train` or [downloaded](https://github.com/bitextor/bicleaner-data/releases/latest) as a part of a language pack.
 You just need to `untar` the language pack for the pair of languages of the file you want to clean.
 The tar file contains the YAML metadata file.
   There's a script that can download and unpack it for you, use:
   ```bash
   $ ./utils/download-pack.sh en cs ./models